jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Bucket/edgeStorage.md

+*You can use this function only when you enable it in the product or subscribe it by opening ticket*
 # Edge Storage

 The underlayer of the Edge Storage takes advantage of the system established by IPFS (Interplanetary File System), having the features below: